DEVELOPER710/TOS-Lite-Edu-Utils/README.md

 This script will create a new directory "packages/" which will contain the installation files .

-This script will then install the packages to "/bin/" directory of your Linux device .
+This script will then install the packages to "/bin/" directory of your Linux Device .

 This Makefile script needs Root privileges !

 How to build and install :-

+( After Cloning this repository.... )

 ----# make clean install_clean